linuxmint/cinnamon-spices-extensions/watermark@germanfr/files/watermark@germanfr/README.md

 This extension is free software and it's licensed under GPL3.
 You should have received an unobfuscated copy of the source code.
 If you don't, you can get it on [https://github.com/germanfr/watermark-cinnamon][repo].

 The included watermark logos are property of their creators.
+They are not part of this program, so this license doesn't apply to them unless otherwise specified.
+See the ATTRIBUTIONS file.

 ```
 Watermark - Cinnamon desktop extension